griffmasters/ProjEuler/README.md

 ProjEuler
 =========

-solutions to project Euler problems
+recording solutions to project Euler problems on the go, using only in-browser tools

-from:
+puzzles from:
 https://projecteuler.net

 most code made in: